-In addition, for each option exercise, the CEO, CFO and Group Presidents retain CAE Shares equivalent in value to 25% of the net profit realized on such option exercise for the duration of their employment with CAE.
+In addition, for each option exercise, the CEO, CFO and COO retain CAE Shares equivalent in value to 25% of the net profit realized on such option exercise for the duration of their employment with CAE.
 This policy further aligns executive interests with those of our Shareholders and ensures that executives do not take advantage of short-term Share price movement.
+This policy is not applicable to Mr. Malatesta since he is currently serving in the capacity of interim CFO.